MicrosoftDocs/fabric-docs/docs/cicd/git-integration/git-get-started.md

 ## Considerations and limitations

-- The Azure AD user you're using in Trident is the same user you need to use in Azure Repos.
+- The Azure AD user you're using in Fabric is the same user you need to use in Azure Repos.
 There’s no way to edit or change users in Azure Repos.
 - You can only sync in one direction at a time.
 You can't do both commit and update at the same time.
 - You need write permission to the workspace to update it.